sorrowfulpredict/sorrowfulpredict/README.md

-.𖦹 ݁˖ | I gift skins but only to close ones like my partner ♡ ! i love her very much she brings me joy in so many ways . im so glad i met her . ♡ LOVE YOU MY LOVEE ♡ ⋆˚｡
+.𖦹 ݁˖ | I gift skins but only to close ones like my partner ♡ ! i love her very much she brings me joy in so many ways . im so glad i met her . ♡ ⋆˚｡

-✮⋆˙ | [ Interact With Caution ]: I can get pretty obnoxious and some things i say may offend others :c .I also sometimes tend to be in a very bad mood . ⋆˚꩜｡
+✮⋆˙ | [ Interact With Caution ]: I can get pretty obnoxious and some things i say may offend others :c .
+I also sometimes tend to be in a bad mood but this is not all the time . ⋆˚꩜｡

 ✮⋆˙ | I usually do not interact first !
-But please don't be afraid to c+h or whisp to me !
-I love cuddles btw :3 ⋆˚꩜｡
+But please don't be afraid to c+h or whisp to me ! ⋆˚꩜｡

 ✮⋆˙ | Filipino Canadian !
-I'm more fluent in English than my own nationality qwq ⋆˚꩜｡
+I'm more fluent in English than my own nationality . ⋆˚꩜｡